jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 2: Define Buffer Parameters in the Analysis Tab

-You can access buffer and other operations for geospatial analysis in the analysis tab of the Map View Classic.
+You can access create buffers and other operations for geospatial analysis in the analysis tab of the Map View Classic.
 Begin by clicking on the analysis tab.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/637f9d324c474b02c48eaf494540a5ee94fe127c/Sections/Images/Figure%209.jpg">
 </p>

-Then, navigate to the Use Proximity section of the analysis tab and select Create Buffers.
+Then, navigate to the use proximity section of the analysis tab and select create buffers.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8540f5d64c8a4a4efe4d77d47f27a4a2ece54aa9/Sections/Images/Figure%2010.jpg">
 </p>

-Whenever you use an analysis tool to perform an operation in ArcGIS Online, the platform will ask you to define a series of **parameters** that provide instructions for the operation.
+Whenever you use an analysis tool to perform an operation in ArcGIS Online, the platform will ask you to define a series of **parameters** that provide ArcGIS Online with instructions for the operation.

 **Parameter - a specified condition that dictates how an operation is performed.**